 By 2040, Colorado is projected to experience an approximately 70 percent increase in population and with it an assumed substantial increase in demand for water by municipalities and industry.

-In the semi-arid climate of the West with limited water supplies, this increase in demand will result in a well-known and pressing water-supply gap and problem for the future of Colorado.
-The Colorado Water and Growth Dialogue explored whether, and if so to what degree, the integration of water and land use planning can be utilized to reduce water demand from the development and re-development associated with the projected population increase.
+In the semi-arid climate of the West with limited water supplies, this increase in demand will result in a well-known and pressing water-supply gap and significant problem for the future of Colorado.
+The Colorado Water and Growth Dialogue explored whether, and if so to what degree, the integration of water and land use planning can be utilized to reduce water demand from residential housing development and re-development associated with the projected population increase.

 To this end, the effort brought together the following products for planners and others to utilize in their decision making: